 The Kia Stonic’s interior is easy to use, but alternatives offer more space and a more interesting design

-You get the high driving position that is one of the main attractions of a car like this, but it’s hard to get comfy at the wheel and space is tight for taller passengers in the rear seats
+The Kia Stonic has a high driving position but it’s hard to get comfy at the wheel and space is tight for taller passengers in the rear seats

 It's great to see so many hooks and tether points in the boot, but it's a real shame that the adjustable floor is only standard on the top-spec models

-All versions of the Kia Stonic have manual adjustment to the seats but the levers are light and easy to use.
+All versions of the Kia Stonic have manual adjustment for the seats and the levers are light and easy to use.
 However, a perfect driving position is hard to achieve because making minor adjustments is tricky.
 At least the seats are height adjustable so you can get a great view out whether you’re tall or small.

-The back seat isn’t so great.
-It’s fine for short journeys and the Isofix points are easy to locate but anyone tall will find it a tight squeeze for legroom.
+The back seats aren’t quite so accommodating.
+They’re fine for short journeys and the Isofix points are easy to locate but anyone more than six-feet tall will find it a tight squeeze – especially with regards to legroom.
 What’s missing is a rear seat that slides backward and forward like you get in the Citroen C3 Aircross.

 The Kia Stonic is well prepared for storing all the nick nacks that come part and parcel with small children.

 The glovebox isn’t huge but just big enough to hold the car’s manual and a small bottle of water.
-The front door pockets are larger and can fit a 1.5-litre bottle as well as a 0.5-litre, each.
-The rear ones are a tad smaller but still pretty large.
+The front door pockets can fit a 1.5-litre bottle and a 0.5-litre each while those in the back are only slightly smaller.

-There’s also a deep central cubby, a couple of cupholders up front and a place to put your wallet under the climate controls.
-Top-spec models also get a USB port for the rear seats and a 12V socket up front as well.
+There’s also a deep central cubby, a couple of cupholders in the front and a place to put your wallet under the climate-control buttons.
+Top-spec models also get a USB port for the rear seats and a 12V socket in the front as well.

-Despite the limited space in the rear seats, the Kia Stonic’s boot is also on the small side – its 352 litres capacity is behind the likes of the Citroen C3 Aircross (520 litres).
+Just like its back seats, the Kia Stonic’s boot is also on the small side – its 352-litre capacity is significantly less than what you get in the likes of the Citroen C3 Aircross (520 litres).

-Top-spec models come with an adjustable boot that halves the load lip but doesn’t eliminate it and there’s enough space under the cover for a soft bag.
-What’s better for practicality is the multiple tethering points – there are six in total and a curry hook on the bottom of the parcel shelf.
+Top-spec models come with an adjustable boot floor that halves the height of the load lip but doesn’t eliminate it completely.
+That said, there’s enough space under the cover for a soft bag and you get a total of six hooks and tethers to keep your luggage secure.
+There’s also a curry hook on the bottom of the parcel shelf.

-The rear seats split 60:40 from the boot so you can carry something long and still have space for a passenger in the back.
+The rear seats fold in a two-way (60:40) from the boot so you can carry something long and still have space for a passenger in the back.
 With the seats folded the space increases to 1,155 litres.
 The floor is almost completely flat making it easier to load bulky items.

 The Kia Stonic is easy to drive around town and quiet at a cruise but the diesel model sounds grumpy when accelerating heavily.
 However, the turbo petrol will suit most people